Hedvig Elisabeth Charlotte of Holstein-Gottorp

-Hedwig Elisabeth Charlotte of Holstein-Gottorp (Hedvig Elisabet Charlotta; 22 March 1759 – 20 June 1818) was Queen of Sweden and Norway as the consort of King Charles XIII and II.
+Hedwig Elisabeth Charlotte of Holstein-Gottorp (Hedvig Elisabet Charlotta; 22 March 1759 – 20 June 1818) was the queen consort of Charles XIII of Sweden and II of Norway.
 She was also a famed diarist, memoirist and wit.
-She is known by her full pen name (above), though her official name as queen was Charlotte (Charlotta).
+She is known as Hedwig Elisabeth Charlotte, though her official name as queen was Charlotte (Charlotta).

 She was born in Eutin the daughter of Duke Frederick August I of Holstein-Gottorp and Princess Ulrike Friederike Wilhelmine of Hesse-Kassel.
 She grew up in Eutin and married her cousin Charles, Duke of Södermanland, in Stockholm on 7 July 1774 when she was fifteen years old.
 The marriage was arranged by King Gustav III to provide the throne of Sweden with an heir.
 The King had not consummated his marriage and had decided to give the task of providing an heir to the throne to his brother.

 Royal Duchess

 Prince Charles saw her for the first time in Eutin in 1770 and remarked that she was pretty.
 The marriage was suggested in 1772, and the first ceremony took place in Wismar on 21 June 1774.
-She arrived in Sweden on 3 June and entered Stockholm by gondola on 7 June.
+She arrived in Sweden on 3 June and entered Stockholm by Vasaorden royal barge, a type of gondola, on 7 June.
 The wedding ceremony took place the same night, followed by a masquerade ball in Kungsträdgården.
 She was noted for her beauty – her waist measured a mere 48 cm (19") and her shoe size 31 (girls' size 13) – and, as the marriage of the monarch had not been consummated after nine years, there were hopes that she would provide an heir for the throne.

 In January 1775, there were signs that she was pregnant.
 It was hoped that the question of succession was solved, and prayers were held in the churches.
 However, the signs soon proved to be false.
 The news of the false pregnancy also made the king decide to consummate his marriage and provide an heir to the throne personally.